 PACSA was established as a network of the European Association of Social Anthropologists (EASA) in 2005.
 It draws together a network of scholars from all over Europe and beyond to facilitate co-operation and collaboration in the fields of peace and conflict studies in anthropology.

-PACSA came together for the 5th bi-annual meeting, “Im/mobilities: Products and generators of conflict,” on 2-4 September 2015 in Frankfurt.
+In 2015, PACSA convened its 5th bi-annual meeting, “Im/mobilities: Products and generators of conflict,” on 2-4 September 2015 in Frankfurt.

 The conference program can be found here: PACSA 2015